Saturn Devouring His Son

-Saturn Devouring His Son (Saturno Devorando a su Hijo; also known as Saturn) is a painting by Spanish artist Francisco Goya.
+Saturn Devouring His Son (Saturno devorando a su hijo; also known as Saturn) is a painting by Spanish artist Francisco Goya.
 The work is one of the 14 so-called Black Paintings that Goya painted directly on the walls of his house some time between 1820 and 1823.
 It was transferred to canvas after Goya's death and is now in the Museo del Prado in Madrid.

-The painting is traditionally considered a depiction of the Greek myth of the Titan Cronus, whom the Romans called Saturn, eating one of his children out of fear of a prophecy by Gaea that one of his children would overthrow him.
+The painting is traditionally considered a depiction of the Greek myth of the Titan Cronus, whom the Romans called Saturn, eating one of his children out of fear of a prophecy by Terra (Gaia) that one of his children would overthrow him.
 (Note: "These great Cronos swallowed as each came forth from the womb to his mother's knees with this intent, that no other of the proud sons of Heaven should hold the kingly office amongst the deathless gods.
 For he learned from Earth and starry Heaven that he was destined to be overcome by his own son, strong though he was, through the contriving of great Zeus.")
 Like all of the Black Paintings, it was not originally intended for public consumption and Goya did not provide a title or notes.
 Thus, its interpretation is disputed.